Platinum Jubilee of Elizabeth II: Brunei

+Commemorations outside the Commonwealth

-Several world leaders congratulated the Queen on her milestone, including French president Emmanuel Macron, German president Frank-Walter Steinmeier, Irish president Michael D. Higgins, Israeli president Isaac Herzog, King Abdullah II of Jordan, North Korean leader Kim Jong-un, and Queen Margrethe II of Denmark.
+Several world leaders congratulated the Queen on her milestone, including French president Emmanuel Macron, German president Frank-Walter Steinmeier, Irish president Michael D. Higgins, Israeli president Isaac Herzog, King Abdullah II of Jordan, North Korean leader Kim Jong-un, King Salman of Saudi Arabia, and Queen Margrethe II of Denmark.
 The latter, who was celebrating her golden jubilee that year, also sent a letter to Elizabeth II to highlight the "unprecedented and remarkable achievement" and how it underlined the "importance of the Monarchy as a strong symbol of national identity and historic continuity in a rapidly changing modern world".
 A congratulatory message was also sent from former US president, Barack Obama.

 Some world leaders provided gifts to the Queen to commemorate the milestone.
 Macron gifted the Queen several items including a ceremonial saddle, cavalry sabre, and a seven-year-old horse formerly with the French Republican Guard named Fabuleux de Maucourt.
-Azerbaijani president Ilham Aliyev, gifted the Queen a Karabakh horse named "Shohret", and a sculpture of a Karabakh horse and a Dilbaz horse.
+Azerbaijani president Ilham Aliyev gifted the Queen a Karabakh horse named "Shohret", and a sculpture of a Karabakh horse and a Dilbaz horse.

-Commemorations
+Several companies also released products to commemorate the jubilee.
+Italian luxury brand Bulgari unveiled the jubilee emerald garden high jewellery tiara, which can be worn either as a headpiece or as a necklace.
+The American toy manufacturer Mattel released a Barbie bearing the Queen's likeness.
+The Barbie is fitted with an elegant ivory gown and blue ribbon adorned with decorations of order.

+Public celebrations

 Several landmarks around the world were illuminated to commemorate the jubilee.
 On 2 June, buildings on the UK-facing coasts of Hauts-de-France were illuminated in red, blue and gold.
 Several Polish buildings were also illuminated in purple and white on that day, including the Palace of Culture and Science in Warsaw.
 On 4 June, the Empire State Building was illuminated in purple and gold.

 Several jubilee concerts were also held in June.
 On 2 June, in the US, concerts were held at ʻIolani Palace in Honolulu and Governor's Palace in Colonial Williamsburg.
 Both musical performances also included the lighting of jubilee beacons, although the former in Honolulu also included aspects that highlighted of the relationship between the Hawaiian monarchs and the British royal family.
 On 5 June, several concerts were held in Rome, including one by the New Chamber Singers and the All Saints' Orchestra at All Saints' Anglican Church, and another swing concert by the "Smile Orchestra" big band.
 The former performed music from the Queen's coronation whereas the latter performed music from the Queen's youth.
 The concert was the subject of interviews by RAI and BBC.

-Some private organisations also hosted jubilee dinners, including the Royal Commonwealth Society Hong Kong Branch on 2 June at the Hong Kong Club, and the Dubai-based Queen Elizabeth 2 on 3 and 4 June.
+Some private organisations also hosted jubilee dinners, including the Royal Commonwealth Society Hong Kong Branch on 1 June at the Hong Kong Club, and the Dubai-based Queen Elizabeth 2 on 3 and 4 June.

-Several companies also released products to commemorate the jubilee.
-Italian luxury brand Bulgari unveiled the jubilee emerald garden high jewellery tiara, which can be worn either as a headpiece or as a necklace.
-The American toy manufacturer Mattel released a Barbie bearing the Queen's likeness.
-The Barbie is fitted with an elegant ivory gown and blue ribbon adorned with decorations of order.